 Dig for Discounts

 Check out the variety of discounts you could be eligible for on GEICO’s discounts page.
 For instance, if you’re a member of one of the alumni, educational, professional and other organizations that work with GEICO, you could be eligible for a member discount.
 Completing a defensive driving course (or a driver’s education course for teens) could also make you eligible for premium reductions.
 GEICO is proud to offer discounts to Military members as well as federal employees.
 Call (800) 861-8380 to speak with an insurance representative about additional discounts you could be eligible for.
+Or, if you’re looking for a new policy, learn some tips to help you compare car insurance policies and see all of the great discounts you may be eligible for with GEICO.

 Combine and Consolidate